 - It is quite expensive at over $500

-Summary: The Rogue WL is an ideal choice for you if you’re looking for a top of the line Olympic bar.
+Summary: The Rogue WL is an ideal choice for you if you’re looking for a top of the line best Olympic lifting bar.
 Its EU steel shaft combined with 215k PSI tensile strength makes it one of the most durable—yet expensive, barbells in the market.
 However, its needle bearing system and premium craftsmanship mean it’s well worth its nearly $550 price.

 3. Fringe Sport - Top All-Around Hybrid Barbell